 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

 We've been proudly green for over two decades!
 Led by the Energy and Environment department, we breathe life into the motto "UHN: Practicing Patient and Planet Centred Care".
 We've won awards for our groundbreaking programs, and we put concern for the environment right into how we care for and treat patients.

 Here's just some of what we do:

-Recycling & Composting – We have a long running and successful recycling and composting program that saves over a third of our waste from landfill.
-And with separated recycling, like paper/cardboard vs. cans/bottles, we save money too.
+Recycling & Composting – We have a long running and successful recycling and composting program that saves over a third of our waste from landfill and costs less than sending waste to landfill.
 That's green environmentally and financially.

 eWaste – In health care and everywhere, we're seeing more electronic waste like computers, medical equipment, printers, toner and batteries.
 We have several programs to recycle it ethically, so that future generations aren't stepping over a mountain of old cartridges.

 Clean commuting – As burning fossil fuels by driving is a top cause of Climate Change, UHN encourages cleaner and climate-saving alternatives.
 In cycling, we have many secure bike parking zones including the new Bike Vault with indoor capacity for 126 bikes, a large Bicycle User Group, and a staff discount for Bike Share Toronto.
 Fifty-four electric vehicle charging stations help drivers switch from gas to zero emissions vehicles.
 And our carpool matching program connects staff to share a ride.